cciw-uk/cciw.co.uk/docs/security.rst

 of this, having a secure site is a very high priority.

-In addition, this repo, including this documentation, is publicly readable (on BitBucket and possible elsewhere).
+In addition, this repo, including this documentation, is publicly readable (on VCS hosting and possibly elsewhere).
 This imposes further constraints on personal information.

 A longer document on the security procedures observed by CCiW is available